 FIRST Robotics Scholarship

 Capitol Technology University offers a $5,000 scholarship to Robotics students.
-These funds may be used toward any on campus undergraduate course of study at the college and the award is renewable up to a total of $20,000 over four years, contingent upon good academic standing.
+These funds may be used toward any full-time on campus undergraduate course of study at the university and the award is renewable up to a total of $20,000 over four years, contingent upon good academic standing.

 To be eligible for this scholarship you must: